-The graduate of this Phlebotomy program must pass an approved national Phlebotomy examination The graduate of this program must also complete an application to the California Department of Health - Laboratory Field Services and pay the appropriate fees.
+Licensure is a goal of this program.
+The graduate of this Phlebotomy program must pass an approved national Phlebotomy examination.
+The graduate of this program must also complete an application to the California Department of Health - Laboratory Field Services and pay the appropriate fees in order to receive their certification as a Certified Phlebotomy Technician I.